mdrichardson/FUTpuppeteer/FUTpuppeteer/README.md

 ## Strategies

-The .py files within the `Strategies` directory are also not meant to be called.
+The .py files within the `strategies` directory are also not meant to be called.
 Each file contains the code used to run each different strategy.
 See the `README.md` within that folder for an explanation of strategies.